lwjohnst86/analyzing-cohorts-course/slides/chapter_3_video_3.md

 `@script`
 There are several ways to check for interactions.
-The first, and often the most effective, is to visualize the data.
-More formal methods include doing stratified analyses, which is literally splitting the dataset up by a group such as sex.
+The first, and often most effective, is to visualize the data.
+More formal methods include doing stratified analyses, by literally splitting the dataset by the discrete variable.
 You can also directly model interactions by including interaction terms in your analyses.

 ---